vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 # My Q1 2022 donation to Free Migration Project

 I'm planning to make a donation of 3,000 USD to [Free Migration Project](https://freemigrationproject.org/) (FMP) in January 2022.
 This blog post goes in some detail on my reasoning.
+[EDIT: The donation was formally made on Tuesday, January 4, 2022, as planned.]

 https://vipulnaik.com/blog/my-q1-2022-donation-to-free-migration-project/
 is the post's canonical location (but does not accept comments).
 I'm